Lihui-Wang/Lihui-Wang.github.io.source/content/en/authors/TingJuntaoNi/_index.md

 ---
 # Display name
-title: TingJuntao Ni
+title: Tingjuntao Ni
-user_groups: ["Research Assistant"]
+user_groups: ["PhD Student"]
+weight: 2
 # Is this the primary user of the site?
 superuser: false